-- Office of National Statistics Inter-Departmental Business Register (IDBR) 2005 which provides data on employment at business unit level by Standard Industrial Classification (SIC) code; - DTI Energy Consumption in the UK data on industrial and commercial sector fuel usage for 2002.
-(DTI 2002, Tables 4.6, 5.2 and 5.5)
+- Office of National Statistics Inter-Departmental Business Register (IDBR) 2007 which provides data on employment at business unit level by Standard Industrial Classification (SIC) code; and - BERR Energy Consumption in the UK data on industrial and commercial sector fuel usage for 2005.
+(BERR, 2007b)

-The SIC codes in the IDBR database were matched with the DTI energy datasets in order to calculate total employment by DTI energy sector.
-From this a UK average fuel intensity per employee was calculated.
-These intensities could then be applied to employment distributions across the UK to make maps of fuel use.
+The SIC codes in the IDBR database were matched with the BERR energy datasets in order to calculate total employment for each of the BERR energy sectors.
+From this a fuel intensity per employee was calculated.
+These intensities could then be applied to employment statistics aggregated to a 1x1 km grid for the UK to make maps of fuel use.

-In the case of the industrial sectors this energy intensity calculation was done at the level of 4 figure SIC codes (over 250 separate industry types) to retain the level of detail required for the mapping.
-Any aggregation of SIC codes would have resulted in a reduction in the quality of the final distribution.
-The DTI fuel data was reported for coal, manufactured fuel (SSF), LPG, gas oil, fuel oil and natural gas.
+In the case of the industrial sectors this energy intensity calculation was done at the level of 4 figure SIC codes (over 250 separate industry types) to retain the level of detail required for the mapping; aggregation of SIC codes would have resulted in a reduction in the quality of the final distribution.
+BERR fuel data was available for coal, manufactured fuel (SSF), LPG, gas oil, fuel oil and natural gas.
 These were aggregated to calculate industry specific fuel intensities for Coal, SSF, Oil and Gas.

-In the case of the commercial and public service sectors the employment data was aggregated to be equivalent to the energy data provided by DTI.
-These sectors are shown in Table 3.3.
-There was not sufficient data to be able to calculate a fuel specific fuel intensity factor for these sectors.
-Therefore a total fossil fuel intensity factor was calculated.
+For commercial and public service sectors the employment data were aggregated to tranches equivalent to the energy data provided by BERR.
+These sectors are presented in Table 3.3.